IngaMM/js_random_quote_machine/README.md

 3. Open dist/index.html with a browser.

 Discussion
 I used the following technologies: HTML, CSS with SCSS and Bootstrap, Javascript with Jquery.
+This app is setup with webpack and makes an AJAX-request to an external API to receive the quotes.
+The quotes can be retweeted by Twitter.

 A live version can be seen at https://codepen.io/IngaMM/full/OarYKb